ErikOSorensen/dummyload_headphones/README.md

 relays.
 Two such chips would be able to drive 14 relays, which is plenty (both relays and precision resistors are expensive).

-If I have 5 resistor values (e.g. 25, 50, 100, 300, 600) I can easily cover with
-sufficient support by possibly paralleling two of the resistors.
+If I have 3 resistor values I can easily cover with sufficient support by possibly paralleling two of the resistors.
+If the three are 50, 100, and 300, I can reach 23, 33, 43, 50, 75, 100, 300.
+This seems sufficient.
 For capacitors, I aim to cover a larger range of values, and I don't know how useful the paralleling would be.
-If I set aside a bank of relays for capacitance, I can easily cover the same range as *Neurochrome* with values 100pF, 200pF, 470pF, 1nF, 2nF, 4.7nF, and 10nF.
+If I set aside a bank of relays for capacitance, I can easily cover the same range as *Neurochrome* with values 100pF, 330pF, 1nF, 3.3nF, and 10nF.
+This would also make sure that I stay within one 8-bit word of instructions.

 ## Connections / interface